 Student Learning Outcomes - Philosophy 1.
 Understand the principles of critical thinking 2.
 Understand the major philosophers and philosophical issues in the history of philosophy 3.
-Understand the key elements of epistemology and the philosophy of being 4.
-4. Understand the principle philosophical approaches to the human person and their respective responses to fundamental human concerns.
+Understand the key elements of epistemology and the philosophy of being 4. responses to fundamental human concerns.
 5. Understand the key ethical theories and their application to ethical dilemmas on the personal, social, and professional levels.
 6. Understand the distinctively Catholic elements within Western philosophy.
 7. Be able to engage in critical reflection on the work of particular philosophers and on philosophical texts.
 8. Be able to synthesize the work of various philosophers and various texts.
 9. Be able to engage in cogent argumentation in support of a position.